Toreben/Portfolio/README.md

-# Le 101 projects by bnoyer
+# Le-101 projects by bnoyer
 _This repo is a part of my work at Le-101 School._

 All of those projects where made on a MacOs computer, but also  work on Ubuntu distributions.